How To Get Rid Of Ants Inside & Outside the House

 ant spray extermination

 Ant baits are small, covered pods that you place in areas the ants have been trafficking.
 The pods contain concealed poison, which the ants access and carry back to their colony.
-When ants in the colony consume the poison, it kills them.

-Pros: Effective, affordable
+Pros: Effective, Affordable

 Cons: Can be dangerous for kids and pets, requires regular checking and replacement